 Strategy and geopolitics; global governance; Australian foreign policy; Southeast Asia; Data analysis

-In 2018, Hervé developed the Lowy Institute’s Asia Power Index, which is an annual data-driven assessment that maps the changing distribution of power in the region.
-He has worked on other methodologies to improve technical understanding of key issues, including the Global Diplomacy Index, the Southeast Asia and Pacific Aid Maps, and the Lowy Institute Poll.
+In 2018, Hervé developed the Asia Power Index, which is an annual data-driven assessment that maps the changing distribution of power in the region.
+He oversees other innovative multi-year research projects including the Global Diplomacy Index, the Southeast Asia and Pacific Aid Maps, and the Lowy Institute Poll.

-Before joining Lowy, Hervé was Research Associate for Political Economy and Security at the London-based think tank IISS.
-He started his career consulting on early warning and geopolitical risk for governments and international organisations.
+Before joining the Lowy Institute in 2016, Hervé was Research Associate for Political Economy and Security at the London-based think tank IISS.
+He started his career at Oxford Analytica informing government and business policy on geopolitical risk in Asia.

 Hervé holds an MSc in Global Governance and Diplomacy from the University of Oxford, and an MA in International Relations and Modern History from the University of St Andrews.
 A dual citizen of Australia and Belgium, he grew up in Myanmar among other countries.